-Stacie B. Fletcher is a litigation partner in the Washington, D.C. office of Gibson, Dunn & Crutcher, and is Co-Chair of the Environmental Litigation and Mass Tort Practice Group.
+Stacie B. Fletcher is a litigation partner in the Washington, D.C. office of Gibson, Dunn & Crutcher.
+She practices in the firm’s Litigation Department and is Co-Chair of the Environmental Litigation and Mass Tort Practice Group.
+Ms. Fletcher has handled a wide variety of cases under federal and state environmental statutes, including serving as lead counsel on numerous enforcement defense matters with U.S. EPA and state agencies.

 Representative engagements include:

 - Obtained summary judgment for a pulp and paper manufacturer in a series of lawsuits alleging that air emissions from the client’s facilities have caused personal injuries and property damage.
 International Paper v.
 Brantley, 09-cv-230, 2017 WL 2292767 (M.D.
 Ala.
 May 24, 2017).
 In 2018, Euromoney LMG recognized this victory as a “Matter of the Year.”